kessotolo/ConversationalCommerce/frontend/docs/ARCHITECTURE.md

 - The backend supports API versioning for all breaking changes.
 - `/api/v2/orders/` and other v2 endpoints are available for new or breaking changes.
 - See backend/README.md for migration plan and technical details.

+### TypeScript Type Safety Standards

+#### Type Safety Best Practices for All Developers and AI Assistants

+- **No `any` types**: The use of `any` is strictly prohibited.
+Use explicit interfaces, types, or `unknown` with type guards for dynamic data.
+All module boundaries must use explicit interfaces.
+Use generics with constraints for flexible APIs.
+For record types, use `Record<string, unknown>` instead of `{[key: string]: any}`.

+#### Async/Await and Asynchronous Code

+- **All asynchronous code must use async/await**: Do not use callbacks or mix sync and async logic in the same function.
+- **Error handling is required for all async flows**: Use try/catch around all await calls that can throw.
+- **All async functions must be fully typed**: Never use `any` in async function signatures or return types.
+- **Async flows must be documented and tested**: All async logic must have corresponding tests and inline comments for complex flows.